 We didn’t have a ton of time to get used to our new team before we hit the lower rapids.
 They came up fast!
 By this point, we had all been rafting for most of the day, so we fell in sync quickly enough.

 Here’s the thing about class 4 rapids: they’re fast.
 The water is fast, the splashes are fast, and we had to make a lot of fast movements to keep the raft going relatively in the right direction.
 That 4 km of river?
 It flew past in the blink of an eye!

 Our guide for this section of river was Darren, another experienced guide with a great sense of humour who led us through some very exciting water.
 Darren had tons of stories to tell about the river, about Golden and about the mountains.
 Some of them may have been true.
 He certainly kept us laughing the whole way downstream.

 The rest of the trip was a calm float into the town of Golden.
 Darren kept us entertained, and there were options to jump in the river and have a swim or attempt to hang from a couple of low hanging bridges.
 Again, we couldn’t stop smiling and laughing the whole way down the river.

 Our day finished with a pickup in Golden, and then a drive back to the base where we could change out of our wetsuits and back into our street clothes.
 We were tired, wet, somewhat chilled but smiling from ear to ear.
 There was beer and chatting afterwards, and a chance to view the photographs taken that day.

-If you love the water, or just cooling off on a hot summer day, or even if you have no experience whatsoever but you're curious about whitewater rafting, try a tour with Glacier Rafting Company in Golden, BC.
+If you love the water, or just cooling off on a hot summer day, or even if you have no experience whatsoever but you're curious about whitewater rafting, try heli-rafting with Glacier Rafting Company in Golden, BC.
 You'll be glad you did!